buildpacks/spec/platform.md

       - All run-image layers SHALL be preserved
       - All run-image config values SHALL be preserved unless this conflicts with another requirement
     - MUST contain all buildpack-provided launch layers as determined by the [Buildpack Interface Specfication](buildpack.md)
+    - MUST contain a layer containing all buildpack-provided standardized Bill of Materials (sBOM) files for `launch` as determined by the [Buildpack Interface Specfication](buildpack.md)
+      - A merged sBOM MAY be included in the layer at `<layers>/sbom/launch.bom.<ext>`
     - MUST contain one or more app layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more launcher layers that include:
         - A file with the contents of the `<launcher>` file at path `/cnb/lifecycle/launcher`